 As a Teacher, you are helping pupils reach their potential, whilst supporting them with any issues they may have.
-Your day would be made up of educating pupils, tracking their progress, and shaping how they view their education.
+By taking this step into teaching, your day would be made up of educating pupils, tracking their progress, and shaping how they view their education.
 You would also be required to plan, prepare, and deliver lessons based on national curriculum guidelines.
-Your sole focus will be on the classroom as a whole.
+As a Teacher, your sole focus will be on the classroom as a whole.

-You would need to work closely with the school’s leadership team to help affect changes within the school.
+Teaching jobs also require you to work closely with the school’s leadership team to help affect changes within the school.
 This may be implementing new policies or procedures, or new methods and styles of teaching.
-This could be to ensure the smooth running of your classroom, working closely with teaching assistants.
+This could be to ensure the smooth running of your classroom, working closely with Teaching Assistants.
 Or it could be the ensure the smoother running of the school as a whole, working with governors or management.

 Within nursing, there is a diverse range of areas in which to work.
 Your daily duties would depend largely on in the kind of nurse you are and where you work.